SteefG/MultiBoost-Paper/README.md

 # MultiBoost-Paper
-Implements and evaluates the MultiBoost algorithm proposed by Webb (2000).
+Implements and evaluates the MultiBoost algorithm proposed by Webb (2000) in Python.
 It is designed with the sklearn API (Buitinck et al., 2013).

-## References:
+### References:

 Webb, G. I. (2000).
 Multiboosting: A technique for combining boosting and wagging.
 Machine learning, 40, 159-196.